JiaziChen111/Ch_Synthetic/README.md

 $ git diff HEAD [filename]	# show differences between current commit and working tree
 ```
 It'll work recursively on directories, and if no paths are given, it shows all the changes.
+[Here](https://stackoverflow.com/questions/1587846/how-do-i-show-the-changes-which-have-been-staged) is a graphic that explains the differences between using `--cached` and `HEAD`.